 Staff told us they received regular supervisions and an annual appraisal.
 The trust confirmed that in Q4 of 2022-2023, 87% of staff had been in receipt of clinical supervision and 100% of eligible staff had been in receipt of managerial supervision.
-In March 2023 77% of staff in adult learning disabilities teams had undertaken an appraisal.
+In March 2023 77% of staff in adult learning disabilities teams had undertakemage pagasal.